peterjk2/gpuflash/README.md

 ```
 trace_file_list:
 ```
-First line: # of traces to execute
+First line: # of traces and following lines in file Following lines: /path/to/your/traces/benchmark_name/kernel_config.txt
-Following lines: Full path to kernel_config.txt (/path/to/your/traces/gpu_BFS/kernel_config.txt)
 ```
 kernel_config.txt (in trace folder):
 ```